tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

 - FLIR's ADAS dataset mostly supports car, person and bicycle detection.
 Our recorded low-quality dataset includes buses and trucks as Cars due to the low amount of bus/trucks examples (~5).
-However, It is recommended to include buses and trucks in the classification as an additional class, since they have different driving behaviors (speed and acceleration) as well as a different size.
+However, It is recommended to include buses and trucks in the classification as an additional class, since they have different driving behaviours (speed and acceleration) as well as a different size.